zowe/zowe-cli/packages/imperative/README.md

 > [!NOTE]
-> If you want to install the bleeding edge version of Imperative, you can append `--@zowe:registry=https://zowe.jfrog.io/zowe/api/npm/npm-release/` to the install command to get it from a staging registry.
+> If you want to install the bleeding edge version of Imperative, you can append
+> `--@zowe:registry=https://zowe.jfrog.io/zowe/api/npm/npm-release/` to the install command to get it from a staging registry.
 It is not recommended to use this registry for production dependencies.

+## Build, Test and Expand Imperative

 ### Build and Install Imperative CLI Framework from Source
 To build and install the Imperative CLI Framework, follow these steps: